goravel/docs/digging-deeper/event.md

 ### Queued Event Listeners & Database Transactions

-When queued listeners are dispatched within database transactions, they may be processed by the queue before the database transaction has committed.
+When queued listeners are dispatched within database transactions, the queue may process them before the database transaction has been committed.
 When this happens, any updates you have made to models or database records during the database transaction may not yet be reflected in the database.
 In addition, any models or database records created within the transaction may not exist in the database.
 If your listener depends on these models, unexpected errors can occur when the job that dispatches the queued listener is processed.
 At this time, the event needs to be placed outside the database transactions.

 ## Dispatching Events

-We can dispatching Events by `facades.Event().Job().Dispatch()` method.
+We can dispatch Events by `facades.Event().Job().Dispatch()` method.

 ```go
 package controllers